carbonfact/lea/README.md

 #### Development vs. production

 By default, lea appends a `_<user>` suffix to schema names.
 This way you can have a development schema and a production schema.
-To disable this behavior, use the `--production` flag.
+Use the `--production` flag to disable this behavior.

 ```sh
 lea run --production